kopa/mmh/README.md

-# Multi Monitor Helper #
+# Window Mover Shortcuts #
 for the gnome shell

-This extension adds keyboard shortcuts to move windows from one monitor to another ...
+This extension adds keyboard shortcuts to move windows to the next/previous monitor

 * use make to compile the schema
 * copy or symlink the direcotry to ~/.local/share/gnome-shell/extensions